Early access programme services

 We operate a GDP-certified medical warehouse hub in the Netherlands, equipped for all temperature regimes, facilitating delivery to most European sites within 24 to 48 hours.
 In the UK we have 2 GDP-certified warehouses, with 15 national hubs.
 We will ensure there is full track-and-trace capability to allow auditing of all activity.

-Digitally enabled Patient Support Programs
+Digitally enabled Patient Support Programmes

-We deliver global Patient Support Programs (PSP), both face-to-face and remotely, through highly qualified HCPs.
+We deliver global Patient Support Programmes (PSP), both face-to-face and remotely, through highly qualified HCPs.
 We understand regulatory frameworks and can mobilise our clinical workforce to assess needs, research conditions, and develop tailored PSPs for your product.

 A dedicated account manager

-We provide a personal touch thanks to a dedicated account manager, a bespoke solution tailored to your specific needs, a strategy developed by our Director of Early Access Programs or Business Development Director with therapy specialism, supported by a dedicated team that will implement it for you.
+We provide a personal touch thanks to a dedicated account manager, a bespoke solution tailored to your specific needs, a strategy developed by our Director of Early Access Programmes or Business Development Director with therapy specialism, supported by a dedicated team that will implement it for you.

 How to get started